Live Forever (Oasis song): Release and reception

 While Oasis' first two singles, "Supersonic" and "Shakermaker", were modestly received, it was "Live Forever" that "got the world's attention".
 "Live Forever" became Oasis' first top-ten hit, reaching number ten on the UK Singles Chart in 1994.
 In 1995, the song charted in the United States, reaching number two and number ten on Billboards Modern Rock Tracks and Album Rock Tracks charts, respectively.
 Noel Gallagher commented on the praise given to the song: "People said to me after 'Live Forever', 'Where are you gonna go after that?'
 And I was like, I don't think it's that good.
 I think it's a fucking good song, but I think I can do better."

 "Live Forever" has garnered additional acclaim years after its release.
 In 2006, "Live Forever" was named the greatest song of all time in a poll released by Q; the song had ranked ninth in a similar Q poll three years prior.
 In 2007, "Live Forever" placed number one in the NME and XFM poll of the 50 "Greatest Indie Anthems Ever".
 Pitchfork labelled the song as Oasis' best-ever track and said of the song: "It's an honest, aspirational sentiment just as the photo of John Lennon's childhood home on the single's sleeve is an honest, tasteful exhibition of fandom."
 The music site went on to praise the song for its 'fearless optimism'.
-On 2 April 2018, "Live Forever" reached number one on Radio X's Best of British poll.
-On 5 April 2021, "Live Forever" reached number one on Radio X's Best of British 2021 poll.
-On 10 April 2023, it reached number one for the third time.
+In Radio X's annual Best Of British Poll, it has won 6 times, in 2018, 2021, 2023, 2024, 2025 and in the 2026 Best Of British 500.
 In 2024, Paste and Rolling Stone ranked "Live Forever" third and second, respectively, on their lists of the greatest Oasis songs.